benjaminharringtonrose/crypto-notify/functions/src/docs/FirebaseService.md

 ## Overview

-The `FirebaseService` class is a singleton service component that provides centralized access to Firebase Cloud Storage functionality within the Cardano trading system.
-It implements the Singleton design pattern to ensure a single instance manages all Firebase storage operations, providing a unified interface for model weight storage, retrieval, and management across the application.
+The `FirebaseService` class is a comprehensive service that provides Firebase Cloud Storage functionality within the Bitcoin trading system.
+It implements the Singleton design pattern to ensure a single instance manages all Firebase storage operations, providing a unified interface for model weight storage, retrieval, and management.

 ## Architecture